agrbin/snapscale-article/README.md

 ## Introduction

 I started drilling on SnapScale in mid-2018 with a goal of **creating a weigh-in habit** for a friend of mine.
 The idea is to convert an old school scale into a smart **using phone's camera** and OCR.
-The users don't need to look at the number in that moment, the phone does the job and writes the number to the log, optionally user's FitBit profile.
+The user doesn't even need to look at the number in the moment, the phone does the job and writes the number to the log, optionally user's FitBit profile.

-If you're looking for a demo - it's here - [SnapScale - weigh in daily](https://snapscale.life).
+Feel free to try it out - no log-in or account creation is required - [SnapScale - build a weight-in habit](https://snapscale.life).

-This report gives a timeline of a full-stack project using the "sexy" ML tools.
-Spoiler - there is nothing sexy about it :) the usual engineering tasks are dominating the timeline.
+This report gives a timeline of an end to end project heavly relying on ML.

-The sexiness and rushing into ML only prolonged the project.

 ### The goal of this report

 I am writing this report to share my thoughts about:

-- ML principles for real end-to-end applications
+- ML principles for real-world applications
-- The state of ML tools today available on Google Cloud mostly
+- The state of ML tools today available on Google Cloud
-- Rotation-invariant algorithm to detect a display and read out the digits
+- Rotation-invariant algorithm to detect a display and OCRing the digits

 ### Targeted audience